OldJobobo/omarchy-theme-hook/DEVPLAN.md

-# DEVPLAN: Plugin Framework for Omarchy Theme Hook
+# DEVPLAN: Plugin Extensions for Omarchy Theme Hook

 ## Context and current state (review)
 - The entrypoint is `theme-set`, which reads `~/.config/omarchy/current/theme/alacritty.toml`, exports color variables, and executes executable scripts from `~/.config/omarchy/hooks/theme-set.d/` in glob order.